SpiNNakerManchester/SpiNNer/docs/source/spinner-wiring-guide.rst

 Pause logging                 p
 ============================  ==========================

-Future versions of this tool hope to include the ability to organise multiple people simultaneously in the installation of very large systems.
+See the :ref:`spinner-proxy-server documentation <multi-person-wiring>` to see how this tool may be used by multiple people at once to share the task of installing cables in large machines.

 Standalone Usage
 ----------------